A reserved word may refer to any of the following:

 1. Often found in programming languages and macros, reserved words are terms or phrases appropriated for special use that may not be utilized in the creation of variable names.
 For example, "print" is a reserved word because it is a function in many languages to show text on the screen.

 2. Reserved words are also used in operating systems as a method of identifying a device file or other service.
 For example, below is a listing of Microsoft reserved words in MS-DOS and Microsoft Windows operating systems.
 When attempting to use any of the below reserved words as a name of a file, or in a command you may encounter and unusual response.
 For example, attempting to save a file as CON or CON.txt may generate a reserved file name error, may say the file already exists, or may cause an access denied error.
-Because these are reserved words you cannot create a file using any of the below examples.
+Because these are reserved words you cannot create a file using any of the examples below.

 |Reserved Word||What it is|